asiloisad/pulsar-hydrogen-next/README.md

 - Fixed overcount issue by internal queue.
 - Inline methods in sequence.
 - Added exec panel with history.
+- Setting to manage autoreload extension for ipython

 ## Code Block Detection